 Base Filtering Engine won't start, if the following services are stopped or disabled:

-The following services are unable to start if the Base Filtering Engine is stopped:
+The following services are unable to start if Base Filtering Engine is stopped:

-1. Select your Windows 8 edition, and then click on the Download button below.
+1. Select your Windows 8 release and edition, and then click on the Download button below.

 2. Save the RestoreBaseFilteringEngineWindows8.bat file to any folder on your hard drive.